 - audio/video distribution

-Node 2 also has support equipment for internal and spacewalk operations.
+Node 2 also has support equipment for spacewalks.

-Two of the three ISS Nodes (Node 2 and Node 3) were made under a contract in Europe, while Node 1, which has been in orbit since December 1998 was made under a NASA contract in the USA (See Organisations and Industry).
+Two of the three Space Station Nodes (Node 2 and Node 3) were made under a contract in Europe, while Node 1, which has been in orbit since December 1998 was made under a NASA contract in the USA.

-Node 2 will be launched to the ISS in the cargo bay of the Space Shuttle.
-It will be temporarily docked to Node 1's port side as the Shuttle will be docked to the forward port of the Destiny laboratory, the final location of Node 2.
-After the Shuttle undocks the mating adaptor on Destiny can be relocated to the forward port of Node 2 and Node 2 can then be relocated to the forward port of the Destiny laboratory.
+Node 2 was launched to the Space Station in the cargo bay of a Space Shuttle.
+It was temporarily docked to Node 1's port side as the Shuttle was docked to the forward port of the Destiny laboratory, the final location of Node 2.
+After the Shuttle undocks, the mating adaptor on Destiny was relocated to the forward port of Node 2 and Node 2 was relocated to the forward port of the Destiny laboratory.